asaf693/JumpMan/README.md

 ## Requirements

 - Java 11 or newer
+- **External Library**: `DanoGameLab.jar`
+  - Obtain from an official source
-- External Library: `DanoGameLab.jar` (add to your IDE’s classpath)
+  - Add to your IDE’s classpath

 ---